wenlai-lavine/RMLNMT/README.md

 # **RMLNMT**

-code implements for paper **[Improving both domain robustness and domain adaptability in machine translation(COLING 2022)](https://arxiv.org/abs/2112.08288)**, the code is based on public code: [fairseq](https://github.com/facebookresearch/fairseq), [Meta-Curriculum](https://github.com/NLP2CT/Meta-Curriculum) and [Meta-MT](https://www.dropbox.com/s/jguxb75utg1dmxl/meta-mt.zip?dl=0), we provide the implement of different classifier, and word-level domain mixing.
+code implements for paper **[Improving both domain robustness and domain adaptability in machine translation(COLING 2022)](https://arxiv.org/abs/2112.08288)**, the code is based on public code: [fairseq](https://github.com/facebookresearch/fairseq), we provide the implement of different classifier, and word-level domain mixing.

 ------